-- (2) Fees.
-The application mustshall be accompanied by payment or proof of payment in accordance with instructions provided by the Director. - (1) a payment to the Clerk, D.C.
-Court of Appeals, in an amount and form approved by the Committee and specified by the Director, and - (2) payment to NCBE, or proof of payment to NCBE, in an amount and form specified on the application form. - (3) Admissions Requirements.
-An applicant may, upon proof of good moral character as it relates to the practice of law, be admitted to the Bar of this court without examination in this jurisdiction, provided that if the applicant: - (A) Hhas been a member in good standing of a Bbar of a court of general jurisdiction in any state or territory of the United States for a period of at least five3 years immediately preceding the filing of the application; or - (B) (i) Hhas been awarded a J.D. or LL.B. degree by a law school which, at the time of the awarding of the degree, was approved by the ABA; or, if the applicant graduated from a law school not approved by the ABA, the applicant successfully completed at least 26 credit hours of study in a law school that at the time of such study was approved by the ABA, with all such 26 credit hours having been earned in courses of study, each of which is substantially concentrated on a single subject tested on the UBE and which, if earned through remote instruction, meet the definition of "distance education course" set out in American Bar Association Standards and Rules of Procedure for Approval of Law Schools;
+(2) Fees.
+The application must be accompanied by payment or proof of payment in accordance with instructions provided by the Director.

+(3) Admissions Requirements.
+An applicant may be admitted to the Bar of this court without examination in this jurisdiction, if the applicant:

+(A) has been a member in good standing of a bar of a court of general jurisdiction in the United States for a period of at least 3 years immediately preceding the filing of the application; or

+(B) (i) has been awarded a J.D. or LL.B. degree by a law school which, at the time of the awarding of the degree, was approved by the ABA; or, if the applicant graduated from a law school not approved by the ABA, the applicant successfully completed at least 26 credit hours of study in a law school that at the time of such study was approved by the ABA, with all such 26 credit hours having been earned in courses of study, each of which is substantially concentrated on a single subject tested on the UBE and which, if earned through remote instruction, meet the definition of "distance education course" set out in American Bar Association Standards and Rules of Procedure for Approval of Law Schools;